SamWindell/Signet/docs/usage.md

 Print a block of CSV data that can be loaded into a spreadsheet in order to determine what fix-pitch-drift is doing to the audio over time.

-## folderise
-### Description:
-Moves files into folders based on their names.
-This is done by specifying a regex pattern to match the name against.
-The folder in which the matched file should be moved to can be based off of the name.
-These folders are created if they do not already exist.

-### Usage:
-  `folderise` `filename-regex out-folder`

-### Arguments:
-`filename-regex TEXT REQUIRED`
-The ECMAScript-style regex pattern used to match filenames against.
-The file extension is not part of this comparison.

-`out-folder TEXT REQUIRED`
-The output folder that the matching files should be put into.
-This will be created if it does not exist.
-It can contain numbers in angle brackets to signify where groups from the matching regex should be inserted.
-These means files can end up in multiple folders.
-For example, 'folderise file(\d+).wav C:/folder`<1>`' would create folders 'C:/folder1' and 'C:/folder2' if there were files 'file1.wav' and 'file2.wav'.

 ## gain
 ### Description:
 Changes the volume of the file(s).